PyVRP/VRPLIB/README.md

  'edge_weight': array([[0.  , 7.07106781], [7.07106781, 0.  ]])}
 ```

-The depot section is special because it specifies which location index corresponds to the depot data.
+The depot section specifies which location index corresponds to the depot data.
 The convention is to let index 1 represent the depot.
-`vrplib` adheres to this convention but subtracts one to make indexing data easier.
+`vrplib` subtracts one from the depot value to make it easier to index.

 #### Computing edge weights
 Note that the example instance did not include any explicit information about the edge weights, yet the output includes edge weights data.